-The amount of concession will be to apply a 50% reduction for all fees and charges.
+The amount of concession will be to apply a 50% reduction for all fees and charges, with the exception of green waste collection, which will attract a £5 discount if residents pay by Direct Debit.

 Variations

 For use of the Council's sports pitches the existing arrangements that provide for subsidised fees for junior (under 18) sports teams to use pitches is to continue so as to encourage usage and participation.